DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - The **War Panel** on your Gang Details page shows your current **war score** and **stack**.
 - The dedicated Gang War page shows your broader war overview, including **war points**, season state, and milestone progress.
-- Member-specific participation status and cooldown information can be checked from the gang member interface.
+- Member-specific war attack permission status and cooldown information can be checked from the gang member interface.

 Watching these screens helps you understand whether your gang is building momentum or losing it.